CloudSkills/intro-to-azure-blueprints/blogpost-AzBlueprint.md

 ## Summary

 I am excited about how easy the Azure team has made creating new deployments using Azure Blueprints.
-As someone who is not familiar with tools like Ansible or Terraform, Azure Blueprints are a good building block into the infrastructure as code mindset.
+As someone who is not familiar with tools like Ansible or Terraform, Azure Blueprints will be a good building block into the infrastructure as code mindset.
 I'm looking forward to testing it further and using it in my customer deployments.

 ## Further reading